 What is Legal Aid?

-Legal Aid is a Victorian government-funded service that provides assistance to people who can’t afford legal representation.
-Victoria Legal Aid pay for your lawyer through a ‘grant of legal assistance’.
+Legal Aid is a Victorian government-funded service that helps people who cannot afford legal representation.
+Victoria Legal Aid pays for your lawyer through a ‘grant of legal assistance’.

 Slades & Parsons provide criminal defence privately and, in some cases, on Legal Aid funding.

 Slades & Parsons is a member of the Summary Crime and Indictable Crime Victoria Legal Aid Section 29A Panels, making us among Victoria Legal Aid’s preferred criminal law firms.
-We are authorised to take on Legal Aid cases in the Magistrates’ Court, the County Court, the Supreme Court and the Court of Appeal.
+We are authorised to take on Legal Aid cases in the Magistrates’ Court, the County Court, the Supreme Court, and the Court of Appeal.

 We can represent clients on Legal Aid funding on any criminal offences punishable by imprisonment, provided they are eligible under the Victoria Legal Aid guidelines.

 We have a team of experienced criminal defence lawyers who can provide legal advice and provide you with the next steps in applying for a Legal Aid grant.
 Find out if you are eligible for Victoria Legal Aid’s ‘grant of assistance’ by contacting us today.

 Contact Slades & Parsons to find out if you are eligible for Victoria Legal Aid’s ‘grant of assistance’.
 We’ll be back in touch shortly.